Understanding the 4-Year Rule for Planning

 Understanding the 4-Year Rule and the 10-year rule

-In accordance with planning law, where a breach of planning control (planning permissions or permitted development rights) consists of the carrying out without permission of building/other operations or the change of use to use as a single dwelling, no enforcement action may be taken after 4 years.
-However, this rule is soon to be abolished, read to the bottom of the article for more information.
+Prior to April 2024, in accordance with planning law, where a breach of planning control (planning permissions or permitted development rights) consists of the carrying out without permission of building/other operations or the change of use to use as a single dwelling, no enforcement action may be taken after 4 years.
+In all other cases, where there has been a breach of planning control, such as breaching planning conditions, the 10-year rule would apply.

 How Do I Confirm My Development Is Lawful?